UTSCCSCC01/finalprojects22-cyclist/doc/sprint4/documentation.md

 ### public monthlyTasks: any[]

-Array of tasks containing the tasks to be displayed on the monthly log page.
+Array of tasks containing the monthly tasks in the next 6 days.

+### public monthlyTasksNoDay: any[]

+Array of tasks containing tasks in the current month but not yet scheduled.

 ### public futureTasks: any[]